getHibou/getHibou/README.md

 Yeyh, I finally finished my MBA, but there are still some undergraduate and master's subjects missing, but now I can focus a little more on building a good portfolio.

-v1.0 update - Hey, so my first projet is RESTful CRUD API in Go.
+v1.1 update - I've got a very heavy workload, so good projects will probably only be done next year
 <!--
 **getHibou/getHibou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.